tomi204/NFT-/README.md

-Simple Nft with Solidity, Truffle, ipfs and remix.
+Simple Nft(ERC721) with Solidity, Truffle, ipfs and remix.